 The Dunns have two squat racks in their gym that are daisy chained together via a single pull-up bar.

 Their racks of choice are the Rogue SML-2C Squat Stands with a Satin Clear powder coat color.
-We've reviewed these in-depth in the past and they were also chosen as our Top Pick for the Best Squat Stand for Most People.
+We’ve reviewed these in-depth in the past and they were also chosen as our top pick for the best squat racks for most people.

 Although they said that they’d prefer power racks that were bolted down, one of their issues is that they have heating throughout the floor and if they drilled into the ground, they could damage it.
 Definitely a nice “problem” to have.